 How to ski on ice or hard snow?

 You need to be extra careful and more subtle with your edge control.
-Because hard packed snow and icy patches are much more slippery, your slide faster than on fluffy snow.
+Because hard-packed snow and icy patches are much more slippery, you slide faster than on fluffy snow.

-However, for new skiers, pacing too much pressure on your edges can result in a fall.
+However, for new skiers, putting too much pressure on your edges can result in a fall.

 If you're still getting to grips with this type of snow, then don't make sharp turns, but stay stable over your skis until you pass over onto more powder.